webmappsrl/wm-app-montepisano/bare/README.md

 # KNOWN PROBLEMS

+> Use npm v10+ to build resources
 > `duplicate symbol '_CMEmptyAddress'`? then reinstall `uk.co.workingedge.phonegap.plugin.launchnavigator`and reinstall platform ios
+> before installing android platform remove plugin cordova-android-support-gradle-release and reinstall it after platform installation
 > use ios@5 and android@7
 > for android remove phonegap-plugin-barcodescanner and cordova-plugin-compat